(OR: WHAT I WISH I KNEW BEFORE….)

 – “How do I send money home?”

 So you’ve visited the banks and found that your bedroom mattress gives a better interest rate.
 Now what?
-You have a few options -- invest it with a securities co. (shoken gaisha), send it home and invest it (there are still some good Savings Bonds worth looking at, as well as some mutual funds), or wait until the exchange rates move in your favor, buy travelers checks, and keep them until you go back.
+You have a few options — invest it with a securities co. (shoken gaisha), send it home and invest it (in the US for example there are still some Savings Bonds, as well as some mutual funds), or wait until the exchange rates move in your favor, buy travelers checks, and keep them until you go back.
 A securities company also has CD type accounts, or can buy stocks for you.
 The Japanese stock market (Nikkei) has been rather flat, along with the anemic economy of late, but there are other markets that are doing well, and the NYSE hasn’t disappeared either.
 If you’re interested, contact a stock broker.
-If you want to play it safe though, send it home to a CD, Treasury Note, or make a moderately conservative investment in a Ginnie Mae (GNMA) or some other fund.
+If you want to play it safe though, send it home to a CD, Treasury Note, or make a moderately conservative investment in a Ginnie Mae (GNMA), corporate bonds or some other fund.
 For sending money home, the Japanese post office may be your cheapest and best bet.
 The Post Office allows you to send money home to any person through a money order at much cheaper rates.

 The person you send it to (hopefully someone you can trust) can then deposit the money order into your account.
 (NB: If you’ll be out of the country for a long time, it would be a good idea to legally make a good friend or family member have a limited power of attorney for your affairs.
 This allows them to act in your name.)
 For sending up to 200,000 yen, the P.O. charges a mere 1000 yen.
 From 200,000 to 500,000 yen the charge is 1500 yen, and beyond that it is 500 yen per 500,000 yen sent.